pcda17/pcda17.github.io/week-01.md

     rm test3.txt

 Another useful file path shortcut is `../`, which refers to the parent directory of our current location on the file tree.
-Let’s use it to `cd` back to Desktop.
+Use it to `cd` back to Desktop.

     cd ../